mindis/multimap/docs/cppreference.md

 ### BinaryProcedure

-A binary procedure is a function object that is applied to a pair of objects without returning a value.
+A callable that is applied to a pair of objects without returning a value.
 The first object being an instance of class [Bytes](#class-bytes) and the second object being an instance of class [Map::Iterator](#class-map-iterator).
-Binary procedures may have a state that changes during application.
-They are used to operate on key-iterator pairs when traversing a map.
+Binary procedures can have state that may change during application.
+Objects implementing this interface are typically used to visit entries when traversing a map.

 <table class="reference-table">
 <tbody>